An Order for Compline (Week of October 6)

 bless us and keep us.
 Amen.

-Saturday Morning Prayer for August 10
+Saturday Morning Prayer for September 21 (St. Matthew)

 Saturday Morning Prayer from Daily Prayer for All Seasons